socialsensingbot/frontend/README.md

 The retry count is overidden by the CYPRESS_RETRIES environment variable in the [Amplify Console](https://eu-west-2.console.aws.amazon.com/amplify/home?region=eu-west-2#/dtmxl3q3i7oix/settings/variables).

+### Cross-Browser Testing

+At present this is not automated but there is a script that runs through all the main browsers supported by cypress in ```bin/test-browsers.sh``` pass the path to the test or tests as the first argument.

 ##  Issue Tracking

 The issues are tracked at: